 The newest version of Google’s flagship operating system, Android 12, is officially live for all supported Pixel phones, starting with the Google Pixel 3, and it ships out of the box for the Pixel 6 and Pixel 6 Pro.

-Here’s everything we know about Android 12 so far.
+Here’s everything you need to know about Android 12.